canonical/lxd/doc/api-extensions.md

 If "path" is set without "source" and "major/minor" isn't set, we should assume that "source" will be the same as "path".
 So at least one of them must be set.

+## rsync.bwlimit
+When rsync has to be invoked to transfer storage entities setting rsync.bwlimit places an upper limit on the amount of socket I/O allowed.